 NINJIO, founded in 2015, has taken a different approach to security awareness training than many other vendors.
 They are heavily focused on content, aiming to create high quality and engaging stories.

 These are delivered in three-to-four-minute episodes in a unique art style format, to help users learn about security issues and how to protect themselves against them.

-Zack Schuler founded NINJIO after identifying a gap in the
+Zack Schuler founded NINJIO after identifying a gap in the growing Security Awareness market.

 “I saw that most security awareness training appeared to be highly ineffective,” Schuler tells us.